 2.4.1.
+Illegal Develo 2.4.1.
 Illegal Development Function Delegated: This detail is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
-Give a written direction to the owner or any other person undertaking an unauthorised development to stop, and not recommence, the development or that part of the development that is undertaken in contravention of the planning scheme, interim development order or planning control area requirements; Give a written direction to the owner or any other person who undertook an unauthorised development: (a) to remove, pull down, take up, or alter the development; and condition immedia d as nearly as practicable to its ately before the development started, to the responsible authority.
+Give a written direction to the owner or any other person undertaking an unauthorised development to stop, and not recommence, the development or that part of the development that is undertaken in contravention of the planning scheme, interim development order or planning control area requirements; 2.
+Give a written direction to the owner or any other person who undertook an unauthorised development: (a) to remove, pull down, take up, or alter the development; and (b) to restore the land as nearly as practicable to its condition immediately before the development started, to the satisfaction of the responsible authority.
 3. Give a written direction to the person whose duty it is to execute work to execute that work where it appears that delay in the execution of the work to be executed under a planning scheme or interim development order would prejudice the effective operation of the planning scheme or interim development order.
 Statutory Power Delegated: Planning and Development Act 2005: • Section 214(2), (3) and (5) Power Originally Assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995: • Section 5.42 Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Nil.
 Statutory Power to Sub- delegate: Nil.
-Compliance Links: Part 13 of the Planning and Development Act 2005 Record Keeping Practices: Records of decisions are kept on Pathways, file notes in the physical DA files (legally the only full record of a DA) Version Control nian Deference Data Dalawata d sion Reference Date Delegated ew Delegation nnual Review 527/12 30/10/12 25/06/13 319/13 CEO Trim 77838/13 nnual Review 24/06/13 319/13 CEO Trim 7/838/13 24/06/14 270/14 CEO Trim 234521/14
+Compliance Links: Part 13 of the Planning and Development Act 2005 Record Keeping Practices: Records of decisions are kept on Pathways, file notes in the physical DA files (legally the only full record of a DA) Version Control sian Defenses Data Dalamata d sion Reference Date Delegated ew Delegation nnual Review 527/12 30/10/12 25/06/13 319/13 CEO Trim 77838/13 nnual Review 24/06/14 270/14 CEO Trim 234521/14